 This task will challenge your memory since you’ll have to memorize melodies and chord shapes to play it well.
 It is also well known that as we age, our brains slow down.
 However, we can mitigate this by picking up a new skill, and music is one of the best examples of an activity that can seemingly perform miracles on an ageing, or even damaged brain.

 Many studies have been done showing a link between brain health and music.

 Formal music therapy in the United States arose in the 1940s in response to war.
 Many soldiers returned from the battlefields of World War II with head trauma or post-traumatic stress disorder (referred to as “shell-shock” before we knew better).
+Learning guitar or other instruments we now know exercised neuroplasticity.
 Music was found to improve these patients’ disposition almost immediately: “…it was found that their pain and misery and even, seemingly, some of their physiological responses (pulse rates, blood pressure, and so on) could be improved by music”.